Emma has been following your nonprofit for a while and she has finally decided that it’s time to make a donation.

 Create a Donorbox account and begin putting your campaign form together.
 After you have entered basic details about your campaign, add your preferred preset amounts.
 Add some meaningful and compelling descriptions.
 Here’s a guide to help with that.

-Some default figures will already appear but you can set donation tiers that are relevant for your organization.
+Some default figures will already appear but you can set donation tiers that are relevant to your organization.

 Pro tip #1: Use donor management software to see your average donation.
 You can also find out the smallest and largest amounts that have been given.
 This helps your nonprofit set realistic donation tiers.
 Of course, you want people to give more but going too far away from past donations means you might miss out on new donations.
 With Donorbox, you can export data and find out details about donation averages.

 You can also use industry benchmarks to give another perspective.
 You may find that your average online donation is a lot lower or higher than the industry benchmark.
 This gives you an idea of how you can adjust your donation tiers to maximize donations.

 Pro tip #2: Having 3-6 donation tiers can work well.
 Any more than this can confuse donors and stop them from making a donation at all.

 Pro tip #3: With the power of peer-to-peer recognition, many donors won’t want to give in line with the lowest donation tier in case they look bad.
 Setting your first two donation tiers too low can mean you miss out on maximizing donations from your middle tiers.